dhis2/training-docs/content/android/lg_trackerprogram.md

   ![](images/tracker/image8.png)

-- Explain the ”Bottom Navigation Bar” (The bottom navigation bar allows switching the visualization mode of the program if the event or tracker program have been defined with coordinates).
+- Review the ”Bottom Navigation Bar” (The bottom navigation bar allows switching the visualization mode of the program if the event or tracker program have been defined with coordinates).
 We will discuss this in detail in another session.

    ![](images/tracker/image5.png)

-## PART 2: Registration
+**Registration**

 The first step is to SEARCH the TEI based on the searchable attributes to make sure that the child does not exist in the system prior to registering a brand new child.